FOREX-Euro hits 16-mth low vs dollar, more falls likely

 LONDON, Jan 6 The euro hit 16-month lows

-to rise 150,000 in December, but many think the figure may be
+show a rise of 150,000, but many think the figure may be

 higher.